 In examining environmental attributes associated with physical activity, studies have focused on neighbourhood environments.
 A number of instruments have been developed to capture residential environmental factors that may be relevant to physical activity participation.
 However, physical activity has been measured without specifying where it occurs.
 In order to accurately assess the role of environments, it is important to examine specific behaviours (eg, walking, cycling, sitting) taking place in a specific context.
 At Baker IDI, we use this principle to examine how environments in different domains influence specific health behaviours.

-In AusDiab3 (the third round of the Australian Diabetes, Obesity and Lifestyle study), we will measure walking (for transport and for recreation) in one's neighbourhood and car use for transport, and examine if they are related to objectively-determined neighbourhood environmental attributes (using Geographic Information Systems).
-Stand Up Victoria study will investigate office environmental attributes associated with workers' sedentary behaviour.
+Using data collected from AusDiab3 (the third round of the Australian Diabetes, Obesity and Lifestyle study), we are examining the influence of walking (for transport and for recreation) in one's neighbourhood and car use for transport, and examine if they are related to objectively-determined neighbourhood environmental attributes (using Geographic Information Systems).

 VicHealth - Reducing prolonged sitting in the workplace

 08/08/2012 - Sedentary office workers try standing desks

 10/07/2012 - Office study makes a stand for better health